 The purpose of the Barry Goldwater Scholarship and Excellence in Education Foundation, as stated in the enabling legislation, is to alleviate a critical current and future shortage of highly qualified scientists, mathematicians, and engineers.
 A more realistic statement of the purpose, in today's terms, is to provide a continuing source of highly qualified individuals to those fields of academic study and research.

 The Foundation is supported by the Barry Goldwater Scholarship and Excellence in Education Fund, which has been established in the Treasury of the United States.
-Funding for awards and administrative expenses derives from interest on the Trust Fund, invested in U.S. securities.
+Funding for awards and administrative expenses derives from interest on the Trust Fund, invested in U.S. securities and from donations to Barry Goldwater Educational Support Fund, Inc., a tax-exempt 501(c)(3) corporation.

 The word "resident" as used in this context refers to a person who has legal residence in the state from which he or she is nominated.
 This status might be indicated by parents' place of residence.
 If that criterion of residence is not relevant, the student's legal residence will be determined by his or her eligibility for in-state tuition rates (where applicable) and place of voter registration.